U.S. News Rankings

 |Health insurance offered||Yes|

 Paying for School

-At Notre Dame College of Ohio, 83.6 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $16,001.
+At Notre Dame College of Ohio, 97.9 percent of full-time undergraduates receive some kind of need-based financial aid.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.